konturio/geocint-runner/DOCUMENTATION.md

 Before the installation of your own geocint pipeline instance, you should create a repository to store your own part of the pipeline.

-Since geocint consists of 3 main parts (geocint-runner, geocint-openstreetmap and your custom part) to launch the pipeline you will need to pull from the github to your working folder the geocinth-runner and geocinth-openstreetmap repositories.
+Since geocint consists of 3 main parts (geocint-runner, geocint-openstreetmap and your custom part) to launch the pipeline you will need to pull from the github to your working folder the geocint-runner and geocinth-openstreetmap repositories.
 You can do this with the following commands:
 ```shell
 	cd /your_working_directory/